 Interestingly, loss of CO2 detection did make them less likely to find a mouse in the same test environment as the humans.
 The researchers concluded that without carbon dioxide as a cue, the effect of odor and heat are diminished as the insect moves farther away from the host.

-The findings are recorded in a paper titled, "Multimodal Integration of Carbon Dioxide and Other Sensory Cues Drives Mosquito Attraction to Humans."
+The findings are in a paper titled, "Multimodal Integration of Carbon Dioxide and Other Sensory Cues Drives Mosquito Attraction to Humans."